 - left GP training between August 2010 and January 2018

-Have passed one of either Applied Knowledge Test (AKT) or Clinical Skills Assessment (CSA)
+- have taken both, but passed only one of either the Applied Knowledge Test (AKT) or Clinical Skills Assessment (CSA)

 - have taken but not passed the other exam of the two

-Have a current General Medical Council (GMC) registration with a licence to practice
+- have current General Medical Council (GMC) registration with a licence to practise

-- Been in medical practice within an NHS organisation in the last two years.
+- been in medical practice in the NHS in the last two years.